sinc-lab/RNAcomp2D/methods/sincFold/README.md

 Using a GPU for training is recommended (with the option '-d cuda').
 The complete process may take several hours using a GPU.

+## Citation

+If you use our model, please cite our work:

 ```bibtex
 @article{sincFold2024,
   author       = {Bugnon, L. A. and Di Persia, L. and Gerard, M. and Raad, J. and